Why Computer Science @ Memorial?

 Note: All figures are in Canadian dollars and subject to change.
 Fees are approved by the University’s Board of Regents.
 In the event of a discrepancy between the fees approved by the Board and those published on this website, the fees approved by the Board will prevail.
 Financial policies are enforced through the Department of Financial and Administrative Services.
 For the complete and official list of all fees and charges, visit www.mun.ca/finance/fees/.

-work term, thesis
+course, work term, thesis

 Duration (Full-time students):